 Accidents involving slips, trips, or falls happen every day.
 They can cause injuries, pain, and days away from work.
 But many accidents can be avoided.
 Knowing the factors involved in slips, trips, and falls can help prevent them.

-Your inner ear notices changes in your position.
+- Your inner ear (vestibular system) notices changes in your position.

-Your muscles sense where your body is and how it's moving.
+- Your nerves (proprioceptive system) sense where your body is and how it's moving.

 Keeping your balance often involves supporting your center of gravity.
 Imagine there's a string in the middle of your body.
 At the bottom of the string is a weight.
 The top of the string is your center of gravity.
 The weight is the direction your center of gravity is being pulled.
 To stay balanced, you need to keep your center of gravity supported.